 “Unfortunately, the terror inflicted upon hundreds of thousands of horses and the regrettable number of casualties was preventable and should have been curtailed,” he said.

 The terrible experience of the military horse was due to deficiencies in the military and institutional ignorance, he concluded.

 In both wars, military authorities failed to implement basic systems which would have improved conditions for the military horse.

 “These authorities were completely unaware of the horse’s natural limits and continued to either implement policy which would exacerbate the horse’s condition, or refused to pursue strategy which would acknowledge the requirements of the animals.”

-It was also published in 2008 by VDM publishers, and is available on Amazon.
+It was also published in 2008 by VDM, and is available on Amazon.

 Marcus Wilson, from Christchurch, received his Master of Arts degree in History from the University of Canterbury, for which he wrote his 2007 thesis.
 He now works as a Disarmament, Peace and Security researcher in Europe, and specialises in international small arms policy.